Training Outcomes Within Your Budget!

 5) C# (C-Sharp): C# arrays are similar to those in C/C++ and Java, featuring zero-based indexing and a fixed size.
 However, C# also provides more advanced data structures like Lists and ArrayLists that offer dynamic resizing and a wider range of features, making them suitable for more complex applications.

-7) PHP: PHP arrays can be indexed numerically or associatively, allowing the use of strings as keys.
-They are dynamic and can grow or shrink as needed.
-PHP provides a wide range of Array functions for manipulation, making it a versatile choice for server-side web development and scripting.
+7) PHP: PHP arrays can be indexed numerically and associatively, that is the use of string as index to an array can be done.
+They are flexible and can be either enlarged or reduced, depending on the needs of the business.
+PHP offers extensive Array functions for applications that are involved in array manipulation, making PHP a powerful language in server-side Web development and scripting.

 9) Perl: Perl arrays are dynamic and can hold elements of different data types.
 They use zero-based indexing and offer numerous array-related functions for manipulation, contributing to Perl's power and flexibility in text processing and system administration tasks.